eurecom-s3/loaders_modeling/README.md

 # What do I find in this repo?

 This project ships some ready-to-use models as well as the code of the analysis framework.
-The models can be found in the dedicated [submodule](https://github.com/eurecom-s3/loaders-models), while the code of the interpreter for the custom language is in [modelLang](modelLang) directory.
+The models can be found in the dedicated [submodule](https://github.com/eurecom-s3/loaders-models), while the interpreter's code for the custom language is in the [modelLang](modelLang) directory.

 # Modeling Language